 Diagnosis and Treatment Plans

-Adding a client's diagnosis
+Adding a Client's Diagnosis

 You can manage your client's diagnoses under the Diagnosis & Treatment tab.
 Start by clicking Edit in the Diagnosis section.

 A text field will appear where you can enter an ICD-10 code or diagnosis description.
 As you type, suggested diagnoses relevant to your input will automatically appear.
 Select the preferred ICD-10 diagnosis code and description.
-Once you click the Save button, the diagnosis will be added to the client's chart.
+You can add multiple diagnosis codes at once.
+Once you click the Save button, the diagnosis code(s) will be added to the client's chart.

-Changing a Diagnosis for a Particular Session
+Updating a Diagnosis for a Particular Session

-Diagnosis are time-stamped so that if a diagnosis changes over time, each session reflects whatever the diagnosis was at that time.
+Diagnoses are time-stamped so that if a diagnosis changes over time, each session reflects whatever the diagnosis was at that time.
 From the note, you can update the diagnosis so that any future documents associated with that session reflect the updated diagnosis.

-Note: Any existing documents (e.g. superbill, claim, note) will retain the originally assigned diagnosis that was present at the time the session note was signed and completed.
+ℹ️ Any existing documents (e.g. superbill, claim, note) will retain the originally assigned diagnosis that was present at the time the session note was signed and completed.

 Customizing Diagnosis Labels